2025 Copa do Brasil

-The 2025 Copa do Brasil (officially the Copa Betano do Brasil 2025 for sponsorship reasons) is the 37th edition of Brazil's domestic cup, the Copa do Brasil.
-It is held from 18 February to 21 December 2025.
-Flamengo were the defending champions but they were eliminated in the round of 16.
+The 2025 Copa do Brasil (officially the Copa Betano do Brasil 2025 for sponsorship reasons) was the 37th edition of Brazil's domestic cup, the Copa do Brasil.
+It was held from 18 February to 21 December 2025.
+Flamengo were the defending champions but they were eliminated in the round of 16 by Atlético Mineiro.

+Corinthians defeated Vasco da Gama 2–1 in the final to win their fourth title.
+As champions, Corinthians qualified for the 2026 Copa Libertadores group stage and the 2026 Supercopa do Brasil.

 Qualified teams

 Each state league received a number of berths based on their state ranking.
 The states chose how to distribute those berths between league placements and state cup champions.
 Teams in bold enter the competition in the third round.